UWPCE-PythonCert/Py300/source/debugging.rst

 -  A stack is a Last-In-First-Out (LIFO) data structure (stack of plates)
--  The call stack is a stack data structure that stores information about the current active function call
+-  The call stack is a stack data structure that stores information about the current active function calls
 -  The objects in the stack are known as "stack frames".
 Each frame contains the arguments passed to the function, space for local variables, and the return address